Shock3udt/n8n-nodes-hashicorp-vault/PUBLISHING.md

 2. Verify secrets are set correctly
 3. Ensure package.json version is unique
 4. Check for linting/build errors
+5. Ensure actions are using supported versions (v4+ for artifact actions)

 ### Recovery Procedures